Microservice-API-Patterns/LakesideMutual/customer-self-service-backend/README.md

 * There are `application` and `domain` packages that contain business logic (the actual domain model and its usage).
 * Data access and technical utilities can be found in `infrastructure`.

-## Springfox
+## Springdoc Open API documentation
-[Springfox](https://github.com/springfox/springfox) is an automated JSON API documentation tool for APIs built with Spring.
-To access the Springfox documentation for the Customer Self-Service backend, go to the Swagger Web UI available at [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/).
-The native Swagger file is available at [http://localhost:8080/v2/api-docs](http://localhost:8080/v2/api-docs).
+[Springdoc](https://springdoc.org/) is an automated JSON API documentation tool for APIs built with Spring.
+To access the documentation for the Customer Self-Service backend, go to the Swagger Web UI available at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).
+The native Swagger file is available at [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs).

 ## Testing
 To run the automated tests for the Customer Self-Service backend, right-click on the project in the Spring Tool